jfmengels/blog/content/blog/optimizing-javascript-is-hard/index.md

 If you're interested in learning more, [Robin Hansen](https://twitter.com/robheghan) wrote [a great suite of articles](https://blogg.bekk.no/successes-and-failures-in-optimizing-elms-runtime-performance-c8dc88f4e623) explaining his process, successes AND failures at optimizing the compiled JavaScript for Elm code.
 It goes into a lot more depth that this article.

-We talked about Elm and WebAssembly more on this [podcast episode](https://elm-radio.com/episode/optimizing-elm) with the same Robin.
+We talked about Elm and WebAssembly more on this [podcast episode](https://elm-radio.com/episode/optimizing-elm), again with Robin.

-If you're interested particularly about the performance of JavaScript "shapes", go read [What's up with monomorphism?](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html)
+If you're interested particularly about the performance of JavaScript "shapes", go read the excellent [What's up with monomorphism?](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html).

 I also have a [repository with benchmarks](https://github.com/jfmengels/elm-benchmarks) for a bunch of optimization ideas.
 Though maybe I shouldn't be sharing this with you.